tomjoht/tomjoht.github.io/_posts/2015/10/2015-10-03-RAML-tutorial-notes.md

 categories:
 - api-doc
 keywords:
 summary: "This is a tutorial for creating interactive consoles with the RAML spec.
-The interactive consoles allows users to try out your API directly in the documentation."
+The interactive console allows users to try out your API directly in the documentation."
 ---

 Following on the [Swagger tutorial](http://idratherbewriting.com/2015/09/14/swagger-tutorial/) I posted about the other week, this week I'd like to point you to my [RAML tutorial](http://idratherbewriting.com/pubapis_raml/).